-As mentioned in Introduction, {\sc Directed Tree Reconfiguration} for spanning directed trees (and {\sc Directed Forest Reconfiguration}) form subclasses of {\sc Matroid Intersection Reconfiguration}. \Cref{thm:dspntree,theorem:dforest} would give a new insight on matroid intersection in terms of the weak exchange property.
+As mentioned in \Cref{sec:intro}, when $\Pi$ is the property of being a spanning arborescence (or a branching), the reachability variant is a subclass of {\sc Matroid Intersection Reconfiguration}. \Cref{thm:dspntree,theorem:dforest} give a new insight on matroid intersection in terms of the weak exchange property.